What is Council Tax Reduction

 Council Tax Reduction is means tested.
 Your income will be assessed, including savings, pensions and your partner's income.

-You will not be able to claim Council Tax Reduction if: your total savings and capital are more than £16,000 (unless you are in receipt of the Guarantee Credit of Pension Credit); you are subject to immigration control (find out more at Citizens Advice, Are You Subject to Immigration Control?); or, you do not have the right to live in the UK (find out more at Citizens Advice, the Habitual Residence Test).
+You will not be able to claim Council Tax Reduction if: your total savings and capital are more than the limits shown above (unless you are in receipt of the Guarantee Credit of Pension Credit); you are subject to immigration control (find out more at Citizens Advice, Are You Subject to Immigration Control?); or, you do not have the right to live in the UK (find out more at Citizens Advice, the Habitual Residence Test).

 To apply for Council Tax Reduction please click on Do It Online and choose your authority.